 1967

-Beyond a mere children's tale, Pinocchio functions as a manifesto of occult secrets, encompassing Luciferian, Gnostic, Masonic, Kabbalism, and MK Ultra themes, whilst also portraying the story of creation and The Fall of man.
+Beyond a mere children's tale, Pinocchio is a manifesto of occult secrets, encompassing Luciferian, Gnostic, Masonic, Kabbalism, and MK-Ultra themes, whilst also portraying the story of creation and The Fall of man.

 The story of Pinocchio originated from Carlo Lorenzini, known by his pen name Carlo Collodi, an Italian author.
 Lorenzini was a theological student who transitioned into politics and journalism during Italy's wars for independence around 1850-1860.